How can simplifying supplier agreements reduce time-to-sign, minimize friction and improve the buyer/supplier relationship?

 Often, the more valuable these relationships, the longer, denser and more complex the supplier agreements used to define them are, both in content and process.
 This introduces friction, which can have serious consequences – particularly in venture-backed scaleups working to meet aggressive growth targets.
 Companies looking to simplify their supplier agreements usually experience issues in both the pre- and post-signature stages:

-Pre-signature, manual contract workflows involve jumping between several systems: from editing a template Word, to negotiating with the counterparty through lengthy email chains, discussing internally with colleagues in Slack, signing using eSignature… the list goes on.
+Pre-signature, manual contract workflows involve jumping between several systems: from editing a template Word, to negotiating with the counterparty through lengthy email chains, discussing internally with colleagues in Slack, signing using eSignature (or wet signature)… the list goes on.